spencertipping/ni/doc/ni_by_example_2.md

 When studying quines, most of the examples you see don't do anything (other than print themselves), which should make us ask why they're even worth studying.

 Consider what happens when we pipe the output of a quine back to an interpreter.
-Copying our quine from above
+Copying our quine from above into `quine.pl`:

 ```
 $  cat quine.pl | perl | perl | perl